TungstenTransformation/KTScripts/Tables_AdvancedTableLocatorGuideForKTA.md

 * Collecting sample files to build a KT project in KTA.
     *  naming them well to make them easy to sort and work with.
     * creating subsets.
-* Creating a new, simpler KT project for testing locators and documents and building training files, without interupting your main KTA project.
 * Converting TIFF to PDF to dramatically speed up development time without losing PDF-text.
 * Getting the truth into the sample documents.
 * Importing the truth documents from KTA into Transformation Designer and restoring the original file names